chromatic kalimbas

 Keys: 37

-Poopoopido Chroma + notes layout
+Poopoopido Chroma + B Tuning notes layout tuning

-Poopoopido Full Chroma notes layout
+Poopoopido Full Chroma B Tuning notes layout

 Review of the Poopoopidoo 37 Key Chromatic Kalimba: